trzsz/trzsz.github.io/index.md

 #### Trouble shooting
 * If `tmux` is not running on the remote server, but on the local mac, or on a middle server.
   * Since `trzsz` can't find the `tmux` process on the server, have to use the `tmux -CC` control mode.
-  * About how to use the `tmux -CC` control mode, please refer to [iTerm2 integration with tmux -CC](https://trzsz.github.io/tmuxcc).
+  * About how to use the `tmux -CC` control mode, please refer to [iTerm2 tmux Integration](https://trzsz.github.io/tmuxcc).

 * If an error occurs, and `trzsz` is hanging up.
   * Press `Command + Option + Shift + R` to stop [iTerm2 Coprocesses](https://iterm2.com/documentation-coprocesses.html).